mediv0/vue-input-validator/README.md

 #### `$validator.validate(...keys): Promise<boolean[]>`
-use this function to validate your forms(inputs) or events, `only works when onError is set in your options object`
+Use this function to validate your forms (inputs) or events - `Only works when onError is set in your options object.`

-this function will return a promise of key value pairs after all validations are done. also if you want to chain multiple validations you can pass their keys as argument and get the result of validations in return
+This function will return a promise of key-value pairs after all validations are done.
+Also if you want to chain multiple validations you can pass their keys as an argument and get the result of validations in return.

-**if validation fails, validate will show your error under bonded input**
+**If validation fails, validate will show your error under bonded input.**

 usage:
 ```javascript